 Things to do in Mallard Creek-Withrow Downs, NC

 Residents describe Mallard Creek-Withrow Downs as one of the best places to live in North Carolina.
 The area feels strongly suburban but is just fifteen minutes from downtown Charlotte.
 Visit the historic Mallard Creek Greenway, which features beautiful trails for walking and biking.
 Enjoy shopping and dining at the Shoppes at University Place, which offers a variety of local boutiques and restaurants.
-This area is a hub for working professionals, as many Fortune 500 companies have headquarters there.
+This area is an economic hub with many Fortune 500 companies having their headquarters there.

 Steele Creek